Here’s how I made this sturdy robe basket. It’s perfect as an Easter basket and all it requires is some clothesline, dye, and a sewing machine!

 There are many options and products on the market to dye the cotton clothesline.
 I chose to use the blue and yellow dyes from Tulip’s One-Step Tie-Dye Party Kit.

-Place the rope into a sealed plastic bag and let sit.
+Place the rope into a sealed plastic bag and let it sit overnight.
 The package recommends letting it sit for 6-8 hours, I had to let mine sit for 24 hours.

 Rinse the rope under cold water until the water runs clear.
 Put the rope into a garment bag and wash in the washing machine in hot water with laundry soap.
 Dry in the dryer in the garment bag.

-Cut approximately 140 inches of rope to use for the handle and set aside.
+Cut approximately 4 yards (144 inches) of rope to use for the handle and set aside.
 Cut off any frayed ends.
 You can start by sewing either the basket or the handle.

-Coil a few inchs of the rope into a tight spiral and place a pin to hold it in place.
+Coil a few inches of the rope into a tight spiral and stick a pin through the coil to hold it in place.

-Begin sewing the coil using a zig-zag stitch.
+Begin sewing the coil at the middle of the coil using a zig-zag stitch.
 You’ll want the stitch to be wide enough to grab half of the width of the rope.
 I used a stitch width of 5 and length of 2.5.

 Once you have one ring all the way around the base you’ll be able to turn the base on it’s side and continue sewing up the sides of the rope basket.